logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/repository_actions.md

 </p>

 ## Code
-You can also perform the repository actions through the hopsworks git API in python.
+You can also perform the repository actions using the hopsworks git API in python.
 ### Step 1: Get the git API

 ```python